 The grace and smile of Vancouver’s Tin-Yee Ho, a first-time National Games competitor who has come so far in her years as a Special Olympics skater.
 Just two years ago she was not happy to skate; now she is fully engaged in her sport, showing wonderful polish in her performances, and having fun.

-The veteran savvy of Vancouver’s Alexander Pang, who overcame a skate-lace mishap to deliver a rich freeskate and win gold, as well as Surrey’s Marc Theriault, a national icon who was golden again with such grace in his eighth National Games.
+The veteran savvy of Vancouver’s Alexander Pang, who overcame a skate-lace mishap to deliver a rich freeskate and win gold, as well as Surrey’s Marc Theriault, a national icon who was golden again with such grace in his 10th National Games.

 Much love and respect to all the determined team members!